JoinMarket-Org/joinmarket-clientserver/README.md

 ### TESTING

-Instructions for developers for testing [here](docs/TESTING.md).
+Instructions for developers for testing can be found [here](docs/TESTING.md).
 If you want to help improve the project, please have a read of [this todo list](docs/TODO.md) and the [Help Wanted tag](https://github.com/JoinMarket-Org/joinmarket-clientserver/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) on the issue tracker.

 ### Community